Counseling, Therapy, and Psychology: What's the Difference?

 Jaime Zuckerman

 She was also actively involved in an internship training program.
-In 2009, Dr. Zuckerman accepted the position as Director of Psychology at The Center for Neuroscience in Media, Pennsylvania, where she remained for several years until entering private practice full time.
+In 2009, Dr. Zuckerman accepted the position as director of psychology at The Center for Neuroscience in Media, Pennsylvania, where she remained for several years until entering private practice full time.
 In addition to her practice, Dr. Zuckerman offers seminars and support groups for the Epilepsy Foundation of Eastern Pennsylvania and frequently presents at their conferences.

 First, I had always been interested in how the body worked.
 Even as a young child, I was always fascinated with the pictures in my father's medical textbooks.
 Eventually, when I got to high school, I took an intro to psychology course as an elective and began to take a real interest in the brain and its role in emotions, cognition, and behaviors.